z390development/z390/doc/z390_Sort_Utility.md

 * submit unsorted record
 * retrieve sorted records.

-Unsorted records are loaded into dynamically allocated table in memory and sorted.
+Unsorted records are loaded into a dynamically allocated table in memory and sorted.

-If the unsorted records exceed size of table, then multiple blocks of sorted records are written to a work file and then merged.
+If the unsorted records exceed the size of the table, then multiple blocks of sorted records are written to a work file and then merged.

-If all the records fit in table, then they are sorted and returned without requiring use of sort work files.
+If all the records fit in the table, then they are sorted and returned without requiring use of sort work files.

 When required, the merging is performed using two dynamically allocated sort work files with DDNAME's SORTWK01 and SORTWK02.